 At the annual team banquet, the Captain(s) of each squad distribute the humorous Paper Plate Awards.
-These awards are received by every member of the team and are meant to illustrate the close-knit spirit of Binghamton Crew.
+These awards are received by every member of the team and are meant to illustrate the close-knit spirit of Binghamton Rowing.
 It’s been said that this tradition began in 2001, but no one knows for sure.
 Needless to say, it’s still a tradition that is done to this day.

 Dan Hogan Award

 The Daniel A. Hogan award was an idea conceived by Coach Bob Emerson from his rowing days at Purdue.
 There, the Boilermakers awarded the “Hovde” award to an outstanding member of the team.
 For Binghamton, the Dan Hogan award was done in a way to honor long-time Varsity Men coach, Dan Hogan, for his unparalleled service to the crew club.
 Recipients of this award are team members who have gone above and beyond the duties of their position(s) and have made great advances in the betterment of this team.